Other GBW projects

 Goldfinch Feeding Survey - ACTIVE until 29 February 2015

 The Goldfinch Feeding Survey is being undertaken to investigate the factors behind the increase of Goldfinches in gardens and uncover their feeding habits.
 Understanding how birds use the resources in our gardens means that we can provide for them when times are hard.
-You can take part in the survey here.
+Find out more here.

 Garden Rook Survey – ENDED December 2014

 The Garden Rook Survey ran autumn and winter 2014 and looked at the behaviour of Rooks in gardens.
-It wanted to see how they transfer their intelligence to everyday problems such as feeding from bird feeders and social interaction.
+It's aim was to see how they transfer their intelligence to everyday problems such as feeding from bird feeders and social interaction.
 Find out more here.

 Early Bird Survey - ENDED January 2014